GenericMappingTools/gmt/doc/rst/source/datasets/earth-daynight.rst

 We have downsampled them via Cartesian Gaussian filtering to prevent aliasing while preserving the latitude-dependent resolution in the original images.
 The full (6 sigma) filter-widths are indicated in parenthesis.

-The dimensions above reflect the number of nodes covered by the global images and the sizes refer to the geotiff files on the remote server.
+The dimensions above reflect the number of nodes covered by the global images and the sizes refer to the geotiff files on the remote server. **Note**: This data set is experimental and the format and delivery is likely to change in the future (e.g., via image tiles).